Junk Journal Supplies – Everything You Need to Get Started

 The tool list for junk journaling is refreshingly short compared to other paper crafts.
 You don’t need a die-cutting machine, a heat tool, or any fancy equipment to make beautiful journals.

 A metal ruler and a self-healing cutting mat pair well with a craft knife for precise cuts, but honestly a lot of junk journalers (myself included) prefer to tear paper by hand for a softer, more organic edge.
 There’s something satisfying about a torn edge that a clean cut just doesn’t have.
-A bone folder is helpful for creating crisp folds when you’re making signatures, pockets, and fold-out pages.

 One important thing: please don’t feel like you need to buy all of these tools before starting your first journal.
 Start with scissors, a glue stick, and a needle and thread.
 That’s it.
 Add other tools as you figure out what techniques you actually enjoy and what your projects need.
 I didn’t buy a bone folder until my fourth journal and I got along just fine without it.